Best Car Insurance in North Carolina

 HOW VIOLATIONS AFFECT YOUR RATES IN NORTH CAROLINA

-DUI convictions have the most severe impact on North Carolina car insurance rates, increasing premiums by 246% and requiring SR-22 certificates for three years.
-Texting while driving and at-fault accidents raise rates similarly at 26% to 28%, adding $23 monthly to full coverage costs.
+DUI convictions hit North Carolina car insurance rates hardest, spiking premiums 246% and triggering SR-22 certificate requirements for three years.
+Texting while driving and at-fault accidents raise rates similarly (26% to 28%), adding $23 monthly to full coverage.

 Best North Carolina Auto Insurance: Bottom Line

-Progressive earns our top recommendation for most North Carolina drivers with its 4.4 overall score, balancing competitive rates ($61/month full coverage), strong customer service, and the state's best coverage options.
-However, the "best" insurer depends on your priorities: State Farm delivers unbeatable affordability at $56/month for clean-record adults, Farmers provides young drivers the most extensive coverage customization at rates 25% below average, and Erie leads in customer satisfaction for those valuing personalized regional service.
+Progressive ranks first for most North Carolina drivers with a 4.4 overall score, balancing competitive rates ($61 monthly full coverage), customer service and coverage options.
+Your priorities determine the best choice: State Farm charges the lowest rates ($56 monthly for clean-record adults), Farmers offers young drivers extensive coverage customization at rates 25% below average, and Erie scores highest for customer satisfaction.

-Compare quotes from at least three insurers—your age, driving record, and coverage needs will determine which company offers you the best value, and rates can vary significantly between providers for your specific profile.
+Compare quotes from at least three insurers.
+Your age, driving record and coverage needs determine which company offers the best value, as rates vary widely by driver profile.

 Best Car Insurance in North Carolina Chart